-Writing good quality work is only half the battle.
+Writing high-quality work is only half the battle.
 The other half is all about getting published.
 It takes an extra dose of organizational effort, persistent submitting, and steady follow up.
 The good news?
 You can master it with this simple one-hour-a-day plan.

 Start by Getting Organized